 To begin with, a workhouse was a place where those unable to support themselves could get accommodation and employment.
 Indeed, the Elizabethan Poor Law of 1601 had made it the duty of every parish to maintain its poor.
 There were other laws prior to this date which were more about punishment rather than anything else.
 However, since the first Sunderland workhouse came about in 1740, we need only concentrate on conditions around this time.

 Obviously, there is no sign of the original Sunderland Workhouse.
 However, it is pretty easy to find its original location.
 This is because there are other buildings on the land of the old workhouse garden and yards.
-Indeed, Trafalgar Square still stands on this land and has a preservation order on the building.
+Indeed, Trafalgar Square in the East End of Sunderland still stands on this land and has a preservation order on the building.

 A workhouse also opened in Bishopwearmouth in 1827, at the west end of Harley Street, close to Gill Bridge.
 However, it was damp, crowded, had little furniture and was lacking in adequate provision.
-Housing and employing over 300 people, but again doing the most tedious jobs in exchange for scant conditions.
+It housed and employed over 300 people, but again, the workers were doing the most tedious jobs in exchange for scant conditions.

 This site is where High Street Baths was, indeed, its doorway has a preservation order on it (right image).
 Obviously, the baths have long gone and a defunct tax office stands there now.

 Another workhouse opened over the other side of the River Wear in Monkwearmouth in the early 1800’s.
 This building suffered much neglect and eventually became beyond repair.
 Of course, the site where the Monkwearmouth workhouse was is where Dame Dorothy Street is now.
-Although its difficult to pinpoint the exact location.
+Although its difficult to pinpoint the exact location of that building now.

 There was also another workhouse in Monkwearmouth at Portobello Lane.
 However, in line with those on the south of the river, similar squalid conditions were noticeable.